urbit/UIPs/UIPS/desk-publisher-switcher.md

 problem because if those ships don't have kiln subs the poke just won't do anything.

+Initial implemenation proposed automatically switching source upon request, but after discussion it was determined the user should have to approve the requests, hence the storage of requests in state & the approval/rejection process.

 ## Backwards Compatibility

-If ships are behind on OTAs and don't support `%kiln-change-source`, they just won't be switched, so it's no worse than the current situation.
+If ships are behind on OTAs and don't support the pokes, they just won't be switched, so it's no worse than the current situation.
 This would only be a problem after initial release, eventually all ships will catch up.

 ## Reference Implementation